rodydubey/AdaptableStreets/README.md

-# AdapatableStreets
+# AdaptableStreets
-## This repository hosts the code for the paper "Cooperative Adaptable Lanes for Safer Shared Space and Improved Mixed-Traffic Flow"
+## This repository hosts the code for the paper "Cooperative adaptable lanes for safer shared space and improved mixed-traffic flow" - accepted in Transportation Research Part C

-SUMO and traci version - 1.15.0
-Tensorflow - 2.11.0
-Gym -  0.2.1
-Python - 3.9.7

 ## Running on Euler